 Angela is the Deputy Leader of the Public Law Team at Doughty Street Chambers.

-Angela accepts instructions for families in inquests and for a range of organisations and individuals in public inquiries.
+Angela accepts instructions for bereaved families in inquests and for a range of organisations and individuals in public inquiries.

 She has particular experience in complex, document heavy cases involving the exploration of historic failures by public bodies.
-She acted (with Heather Williams QC) for the families of three people killed in the Birmingham Pub Bombings in the recently reopened inquests.
+She acted (with Heather Williams QC) for the families of three people killed in the Birmingham Pub Bombings in the reopened inquests.

 Angela regularly acts for bereaved families and vulnerable people failed by the state.
 She is instructed on behalf of a survivor of child sexual abuse with significant learning disabilities, working to support his participation in the Independent Inquiry on Child Sexual Abuse (IICSA) investigation of child abuse within the Roman Catholic Church.

 She acts for the families of those who die in custody and those whose loved ones’ deaths raise questions about the conduct of healthcare providers, police and probation services.
+She is currently instructed on behalf of the family of Lewis Skelton, who was shot on the streets of Hull by armed officers of Humberside Police.

 Angela regularly delivers training on inquests and inquiries (including on anonymity applications, reporting restrictions and access to inquests for the media) and she accepts instructions across all areas of chambers’ inquiry work.